 4. Improves Your Balance – Regularly practicing yoga improves balance and increases proprioception, which is what allows you to control your limbs without directly looking at them.
 Better balance means fewer falls, and for the elderly, this is very important.

-5. Relieves Stress – Yoga helps to slow down the mental fatigue associated with frustration, anger, fear and regret…all emotions that are known to cause stress.
+5. Relieves Stress – Yoga helps to slow down the mental fatigue associated with frustration, anger, fear and regret, which cause stress.
 Since stress causes a multitude of health problems, including migraines, ulcers, IBS, and heart attacks, lowering your stress levels will help you live longer and healthier.

 6. Flexibility – Improved flexibility is one of the most noticeable benefits of yoga.
 Tight hips/hamstrings can cause strains on the knee joints and back pain.
 However, as you continue in your yoga endeavor, you will start to notice that aches and pains start to disappear.